Back to Blog

 Integration costs

-Connecting e-signature software to your existing tools can add costs:
+Connecting e-signature software to the rest of your stack can add costs of its own.

 Storage and retention

-Your signed documents need to live somewhere.
-Questions to ask:
+Signed documents need to live somewhere.
+Questions worth asking:

 How long are documents stored?
-Some platforms delete documents after a period unless you pay for extended storage.
+Some platforms delete them after a set period unless you pay for extended storage.

-What happens if you cancel?
-Do you lose access immediately?
-Is there a grace period to export?
-Exporting years of documents under time pressure is stressful.
+What happens when you cancel?
+Access cut off straight away, or is there a grace period to export?
+Pulling years of documents under time pressure is stressful.

 Are there storage limits?
-High-volume users might hit storage caps that trigger additional fees.
+High-volume users sometimes hit storage caps that kick off extra fees.

 ⚠️